-Who doesn’t love a recipe that can turn a small amount of leftovers into a whole new meal?
-These Cheesy Biscuit Cups do just that, and despite their simplicity, don’t be surprised if they quickly become a family favorite!
+Who doesn’t love “leftover recipes”…you know, those gems that can turn a small amount of leftovers into a whole new meal?
+These Cheesy Biscuit Cups do just that.
+And, despite their simplicity, don’t be surprised if they quickly become a family favorite!

 These little morsels save the day on busy weeknights when you don’t have a lot of time or ingredients on hand.
 And as much as I wish it weren’t the case, that’s a predicament I find myself in quite regularly come 5:00 p.m.
 Lucky for me, with this recipe I’m just a bowl of leftover meat, a hunk of cheese, and a can of refrigerated biscuits away from a dinner that can not only be thrown together in minutes, but is also one my family absolutely loves.